Oceans apart from any other Irish Cruise

-We were assigned a small lounge on the ship to host our Irish entertainment.
-Let me tell you that we had so much fun, we were the envy of every other passenger onboard.
-We danced the nights away, enjoying the Siege of Ennis, Jiving, Polkas and Old Time Waltzes.
-We ended each night on a high with our beloved anthems.
-I recall returning home with hundreds of names given to me by other passengers who wanted to be notified of my next Irish cruise.
+We were assigned a small lounge on the top of the ship to host our Irish entertainment.
+Let me tell you we had so much fun that we were the envy of every other passenger onboard.
+We danced nights away, enjoying the Siege of Ennis, Jiving, Polka’s, Old Time Waltz’s and ending each night with our Anthems.
+I recall coming back with hundreds of names given to me by other passengers that wanted to be notified of my next Irish cruise.

-This is how it all started so many years ago, with 80 passengers and the business grew steadily to a level that required the chartering of entire ships.
-Over the years, I have gained a vast amount of knowledge on how to improve the cruising experience.
-However, I remain steadfast to my own vision “simply envision the type of quality and service that I would expect and don’t offer anything less to my customers”.
+It all began for me from that cruise so many years ago, with 80 passengers to chartering entire ships.
+I continued to promote an Irish theme cruise on an annual basis.
+I gained a vast amount of knowledge along the way on how to improve the cruising experience.
+However I remain steadfast to my own theory “simply envision the type of quality and service that I would expect and don’t offer anything less to my customers”.
 My philosophy is to offer my guests the 5-star experience from the moment they step on the pier for embarkation.
 The mood is set, each guest is personally greeted, followed by a champagne reception and of course some welcome Irish music.
 It is heartwarming to watch the smiling faces and joyous emotions exhibited as each guest is ready to board the ship for the cruise of a lifetime.
 I now charter Holland America’s vista class ships annually catering up to 2000 + passengers.